 It signals that not only are major CPG companies possibly making too much money for what they do but also that their business model of broadcasting a “one-size-fits-all” marketing campaigns is incapable of exploiting the data goldmine available on Facebook and tailor to different kinds of demand.

 This implies two things.
 First, it’s easier than it has ever been to start your own business and be successful.
 Cost of setting up a store has been essentially driven down to zero, and cost of advertising has also been driven down massively.
 Secondly, it may be advisable for entrepreneurs and small business owners to follow a certain strategy.

-Either 1) target markets where few incumbents enjoy extremely high margins, you have ability to manufacture products and keep price extremely low, or 2) make a superbly special product (super niche or super luxury experience) that is highly targeted for certain groups of customers.
-It seems such trend is starting to happen already, but there are plenty of room for more.
+Either 1) target markets where few incumbents enjoy extremely high margins, you have the ability to manufacture products and keep price extremely low, or 2) make a superbly special product (super niche or super luxury experience) that is highly targeted for certain groups of customers.
+It seems such trend is starting to happen already, but there is plenty of room for more.

 *Views expressed here represent those of the author’s alone.
 This article is not a recommendation to take any type of action in the financial market.Recommend0 recommendationsPublished in